What Does Your Brand Stand For?

 Now, in the 1960s and ‘70s, stories like these were PR gold.
 Teenage fans sat in their bedrooms, enthralled by tales from the wildest edges of the rock world … while parents paced in their living rooms downstairs, wringing their hands.

-Every time a rockstar snorted coke at a baby shower (yeah, that happened), or shot his gun at a golf ball that accidentally landed on his breakfast plate (yeah, that happened too), it bifurcated American households — giving both floors of the house an abstract object upon which to hang their self-definition and express their worldviews.
+Every time a rockstar snorted coke at a baby shower (yeah, that happened), or shot his gun at a golf ball that landed near him (yeah, that happened too), it bifurcated American households — giving both floors of the house an abstract object upon which to hang their self-definition and express their worldviews.

 Depending on which part of the house was yours, Keith Richards either represented youth, fun and living with abandon; or, he represented lawlessness, disrespect and the decline of American civilization.
 Regardless, Keith Richards served your purpose.